Global Privacy Policy

 You may delete cookies from your web browser at any time or block cookies on your equipment, but this may affect the functioning of or even block the website.
 You can prevent saving of cookies (disable and delete them) by changing your browser settings accordingly at any time.
 It is possible that some functions will not be available on our website when use of cookies is deactivated.
 Check the settings of your browser.
 Below you can find some guidance:

 Do Not Track (DNT) is a privacy preference that users can set if they do not want web services to collect information about their online activity.
-We do not respond to DNT signals.
+We do not respond to DNT signals (with the exception of Global Privacy Controls as explained above in the section of this policy on “Opt-Out Preference Signals”).

 You can adjust your advertising preferences on mobile devices through your device settings.
 Below you can find some guidance based on your type of mobile device:

-Many advertising companies that collect information for interest-based advertising are members of the Digital Advertising Alliance (DAA) or the Network Advertising Initiative (NAI), both of which maintain self-regulatory programs along with websites where people can opt out of interest-based advertising from their members.
-To opt-out of website interest-based advertising provided by each organization’s respective participating companies, visit the DAA’s opt-out portal available at http://optout.aboutads.info/, or visit the NAI’s opt-out portal available at http://optout.networkadvertising.org/?c=1.
+Many advertising companies that collect information for interest-based advertising are members of the Digital Advertising Alliance (DAA), which maintains a self-regulatory program along with a website where people can opt out of interest-based advertising from their members.
+To opt-out of website interest-based advertising provided by each organization’s respective participating companies, visit the DAA’s opt-out portal available at http://optout.aboutads.info/.

 - To opt-out of data collection for interest-based advertising across mobile applications by participating companies, download the DAA’s AppChoices mobile application opt-out offering found here: https://youradchoices.com/appchoices.